opensource-nepal/node-nepali-datetime/README.md

 D    - Day of Month (1, 2, ...
 31, 32)
 d    - Day of Month in Nepali unicode (१, २, ३ ... ३१, ३२)
 DD   - Day of Month with zero padding (01, 02, ...)
-dd   - Day of Month wiht zero padding in Nepali unicode (०१, ०२, ...)
+dd   - Day of Month with zero padding in Nepali unicode (०१, ०२, ...)
 DDD  - Day of Week short form (Sun, Mon, Tue, ...) ddd  - Day of week in short form nepali (आइत, सोम, ...)
 DDDD - Day of week full form (Sunday, Monday, Tuesday, ...)